ismlkrkmz/spectrum-engine/README.md

 	- Smelling (Not Yet Available)
 		- Gas State Chemical Perception (in Future) (WARNING: Sensor Technology Not Available)

 *Touching, Tasting and Smelling is not yet available.
-Because of their absence there is a False Reward & Punishment Mechanism*
+Because of they are not able to measure with sensors and even if they are available for that then there might be a False Reward & Punishment Mechanism in the network anyway*

 > SpectrumEngine's purpose is getting continuous data inputs from different types of sensors as
 > events, depending on the predefined threshold values and creating a complex time based relations